 Pride Month at Kendal at Oberlin began in early June with the life plan community receiving a national designation for being welcoming and equitable toward LGBTQ+ residents, visitors and employees and continues throughout the month with workshops, discussions, movies and celebrations, both on and off campus.
 But the monthlong celebration has a somber thread running through it, say Jesse Carlock and Ann Francis, co-chairs of Kendal’s LGBTQ+ & Allies Interest Group.

-“We’re very concerned about the bills in Ohio targeting LGBTQ+ people, the attacks are the worse that they’ve ever been,” Jesse says.
+“We’re very concerned about the bills in Ohio targeting LGBTQ+ people; the attacks are the worst that they’ve ever been,” Jesse says.

 The national outlook for LGBTQ+ rights is also troubling, according to the Human Rights Campaign, which this month officially declared a “state of emergency” for LGBTQ+ people in the United States, “following an unprecedented and dangerous spike in anti-LGBTQ+ legislative assaults sweeping state houses this year.”